 The world’s greatest track and field athletes will gather at the Oregon Convention Center in Portland on March 17-20 to compete in the 16th IAAF World Indoor Championships, the first time this biennial event has been contested in the U.S. since the inaugural meeting in 1987 in Indianapolis.

 - The meet will feature more than 600 athletes representing as many as 200 different countries from around the world.

 - Athletes will compete in 13 men’s and women’s events: 60m, 400m, 800m, 1,500m, 3,000m, 4x400m relay, 60m hurdles, high jump, long jump, triple jump, pole vault, shot put, men’s heptathlon, women’s pentathlon.
 Medals will be awarded to the top three finishers in each event.

-- The four-day meet will be held in the Oregon Convention Center, featuring a new 200-meter track, infield and 7,000-seat stadium.
+- The three-day meet will be held in the Oregon Convention Center, featuring a new 200-meter track, infield and 7,000-seat stadium.
 The OCC has ample space for numerous other spectator amenities.

-- We hope to have a full lineup of high school events, followed by the World Indoor Championship men’s and women’s pole vault competition, occurring simultaneously on separate runways that evening.
+- As a thrilling kick-off, a free Pole Vault Festival is planned in the Moda Center on March 17.
+We hope to have a full lineup of high school events, followed by the World Indoor Championship men’s and women’s pole vault competition, occurring simultaneously on separate runways that evening.